Here's How Your Trade UnitedHealth Group Incorporated (UNH) Aggressively Right Now

 UNH’s Market Performance

-UNH stocks went down by -1.06% for the week, with a monthly jump of 4.10% and a quarterly performance of 18.50%, while its annual performance rate touched 36.84%.
-The volatility ratio for the week stands at 1.30% while the volatility levels for the past 30 days are set at 1.65% for UnitedHealth Group Incorporated.
-The simple moving average for the period of the last 20 days is 3.38% for UNH stocks with a simple moving average of 17.68% for the last 200 days.
+UNH stocks went up by 4.27% for the week, with a monthly jump of 11.12% and a quarterly performance of 21.44%, while its annual performance rate touched 43.05%.
+The volatility ratio for the week stands at 1.42% while the volatility levels for the past 30 days are set at 1.62% for UnitedHealth Group Incorporated.
+The simple moving average for the period of the last 20 days is 6.13% for UNH stocks with a simple moving average of 21.98% for the last 200 days.

 Analysts’ Opinion of UNH